LcyDev/Minecraft-ZStartup/README.md

 My custom startup batch for minecraft servers.

-To enable restart.bat
+To enable restart.bat or the new restart merged with ZStart Edit spigot.yml : "restart-script: (file).bat"
-Edit spigot.yml - "restart-script: restart.bat"
+ZStart also has "restart-script: ZStart.bat -restart" to give a restart message.